vifm/vifm/HACKING.md

  - not all ways of implementing a feature are equal, some might be preferred just for the sake of keeping things consistent;
- - the code base is quite large and stuff that's already there might save you time.
+ - the code base is quite large and stuff that's already there might save you some time.

 Changes can be sent as a pull request on [github][github] or as a patch via [email][email].

-Some information on development is available at [wiki][wiki].
+Some information on development is available on the [wiki][wiki].

 [github]: https://github.com/vifm/vifm/pulls
 [email]: mailto:xaizek@posteo.net